 It’s adaptable spaces such as these that really enable guests to enjoy a holiday at Golfo Gabella Resort, as they have the freedom to alter their living space to their own requirements.

-For peace of mind, the Golfo Gabella Resort is gated with access granted via a resort key and on arrival, you are allocated a car parking space in the secure underground parking area.
+For peace of mind, the Golfo Gabella Resort has gated underground parking with access granted via a resort key.
 Great features for those travelling with a young family, or who like me, get paranoid about the wellbeing of the hire car!

 Make like the Italians and enjoy a coffee and a croissant for breakfast in the onsite cafe bar or on warmer days out on the terrace.
 And why not, Italians are known for having the best coffee in the world!

 I can verify the chocolate croissants are very tasty too!

 And for the evenings, especially after long days of exploring you will be glad to know the onsite restaurant has a fantastic menu.